a-sporez/BearBlog/Weaponized-Pop-Psychology/weaponized-pop-psychology-v1.md

 * *The Russian state media and it's methods does not represent all Russians, in fact many Russians choose not to engage with political commentary for a myriad of reasons that have nothing to do with politics, they are simply doing the best they can to live their lives much like you and I.*

+* *I am using the Russian State Media as an example in this post because this is my blog and do what I want!*

 With that said, let's start by breaking down what exactly the Russian state's media apparatus is because engaging with a vaguely defined concept is not a sensible way to engage with the complexity of this world.

 ---

 First of all, if you did not already know, media in Russia is heavily influenced by the state to various extents.
-There are no considerable pushbacks to the directives coming from the state among thoese media outlets, either because they are directly owned by the state or by oligarchs that have close ties to Vladimir Putin and the Kremlin.
+There are no considerable pushbacks to the directives coming from the state among most media outlets, either because they are directly owned by the state or by oligarchs that have close ties to Vladimir Putin and the Kremlin.
 While some media companies are privately owned, publishing news or content that does not align with the Kremlin supposedly leads to harsh consequences although the exact nature of those consequences is often vaguely alluded to.

 Media outlets must comply with Roskomnadzor (Federal Service for Supervision of Communications) regulations, which can lead to fines or blocking for non-compliance.